Skip to Content

 Whale watching in Cabo San Lucas, Mexico

-Over the years visiting the destination (writing travel articles on Cabo for various magazines and newspapers and for this blog), we’ve taken many Los Cabos whale watching tours.
+Over the years visiting the destination (writing travel articles on Cabo for various magazines and newspapers, as well as for this blog), we’ve taken many Los Cabos whale watching tours.

 We were treated to an amazing show of whale watching in Cabo on our most recent visit.